OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 I'm here to announce exciting new improvements to tenant variables - scoped tenant variables!

 [Tenant variables](https://octopus.com/docs/tenants/tenant-variables) are great for managing variables both within a tenanted project and across all project environments connected to a tenant.
-However, there is no easy way to manage variables across all projects connected to a tenant.
+However, there isn't an easy way to manage variables across all projects connected to a tenant.
 Scoped tenant variables aims to solve this.

 Assigning environment scopes to your tenant variables will make variable management across tenant projects so much simpler.
-In this post I will walk you through how to scope tenant variables and discuss the current capabilities and integrations.
+In this post I will walk you through how to scope tenant variables and discuss the current integration capabilities.

 These updates are now available to our Cloud customers and will be available to self-hosted customers from v2025.2.